Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Loyal, affectionate, devoted, intelligent, friendly

 The Vizsla Doberman mix can pair the best traits of both parent breeds to bring dog owners a loving, loyal, friendly, and devoted family member.
-However, its parent breeds have some stark differences, making its personality hard to predict.
+However, the parent breeds have some stark differences, making their personality hard to predict.
 For example, Vizsla Doberman puppies may grow to be gentle and sensitive like their Vizsla parent or fearless and protective like their Doberman side.

 Energy